bertogg/fido2luks/README.md

 - Generate a new initramfs with `update-initramfs -u`.

-This should be all.
+That's it.
 Next time you boot the system `fido2luks` should detect if your FIDO2 token is inserted and use it to unlock the LUKS volume.
 If the token is not detected then it will fall back to using a regular passphrase as usual.

 If you have multiple tokens you can enroll all of them, and `fido2luks` will detect which one to use at boot time.